 Under the regulations, enacted as of April 14, 2014, Maryland opened its doors for medical marijuana businesses.
 The regulations of this measure has provisions for:

 The Maryland Medical Cannabis Commission (MMCC) oversees the program and has issued 102 dispensary pre-approvals and has awarded 69 licenses to dispense medical cannabis.
 Moreso, the Commission also issued 15 pre-approvals for growers and another 15 pre-approvals for processors.

-The Commission may award up to four (4) grower licenses and ten (10) processor licenses.
+In March 25, 2019, MMCC started accepting applications from additional medical cannabis growers and processors and will award up to four (4) grower licenses and ten (10) processor licenses.

 To get ahead and be prepared for when the state re-opens the program, you should:

 Until the state re-opens their program for licensing, these are the general steps to follow in setting up your dispensary business.
 Some of these can be taken care of now, which would allow you to get a head-start on the process.